Chelsi Smith: Life after Miss Universe

 As a model, Smith worked for Hawaiian Tropic, Jantzen, Pontiac, Venus Swimwear, and Pure Protein among others.
 She made appearances on Martin, Due South and the TLC documentary The History of the Bathing Suit.

 With the support of Music World Entertainment/Sony, Smith co-wrote and recorded with producer Damon Elliott her first single, "Dom Da Da", part of the soundtrack for The Sweetest Thing, starring Cameron Diaz.
-In 2003, she acted in the independent film Playas Ball, where she co-starred with Allen Payne and Elise Neal.
-She also co-hosted Beyoncé Knowles' special Beyonce: Family and Friends Tour on pay-per-view and appeared on HBO in Saladin Patterson's short film One Flight Stand with Marc Blucas and Aisha Tyler.
+In 2003, she appeared in the independent film Playas Ball, where she co-starred with Allen Payne and Elise Neal.
+She also co-hosted Beyoncé's special Beyonce: Family and Friends Tour on pay-per-view and appeared on HBO in Saladin Patterson's short film One Flight Stand with Marc Blucas and Aisha Tyler.
 She was a judge at the 2006 Miss Teen USA pageant and a guest judge for the Miss Peru 2016 beauty pageant.

-In 2011, she was presented the Influential Multiracial Public Figure award.
+In 2011, she was presented with the Influential Multiracial Public Figure award.

-Smith married fitness coach Kelly Blair after her reign as Miss Universe and moved to Los Angeles.
-They later divorced.
+Smith married and later divorced fitness coach Kelly Blair, and after her reign as Miss Universe moved to Los Angeles.

 Death

 Smith was diagnosed with liver cancer in 2017.
-Growing increasingly weak throughout 2018, she traveled to her mother's home in Mifflin, Pennsylvania, and she died there at the age of 45 on September 8, 2018.
+She died at her mother's home in Mifflin, Pennsylvania, aged 45 on September 8, 2018.

+Legacy

+During the 74th edition of the Miss USA pageant on October 24, 2025, it was announced that the Miss Congeniality Award would be renamed in Smith's honor.